Alternating Current, as found in the mains power supply.

-Organic light-emitting diodes (OLEDs) are based on organic (carbon based) materials.
-In contrast to LEDs, which are small point sources, OLEDs are made in sheets which provide a diffuse area light source.
+Organic light-emitting diodes (OLEDs) are based on organic (carbon-based) materials.
+In contrast to LEDs, which are small point sources, OLEDs are made in sheets that provide a diffuse area light source.
 OLED technology is developing rapidly and is increasingly used in display applications such as mobile phones and PDA screens.
 However, OLEDs are still some years away from becoming a practical general illumination source.

 A coating of phosphorescent material which photons from a royal blue LED pass through, causing those photons to exit with a different colour property.